Stryker Hip Replacement Lawsuits

 If you experienced serious complications from your hip replacement device, you may be entitled to compensation.
 Get a free case review.

-Stryker hip lawsuits claim faulty hip implants caused severe pain and other complications that required additional surgery to repair.
+These lawsuits claim faulty hip implants caused severe pain and other complications that required additional surgery to repair.
 The lawsuits blame metal parts in the implants for releasing toxic metal ions into the body.
 The metals can cause tissue damage, loosening of the implants and other complications.
+Most plaintiffs had to undergo revision surgery to correct the problems.

 Tritanium Acetabular Shell Lawsuits